Inderpreet-D/FoFCModdingTools/README.md

 ## Creating Mods

+Prerequisites

+- a copy of Founder of the Final Cult
+- Clone this repository
+- Godot RE Tools, available at https://github.com/GDRETools/gdsdecomp
+- Decompile the .exe file of the game, "Cult Survivors.exe", into this repository, you should see a bunch of folders on the same level as this README file

 Mod contents for a mod called "ExampleMod" should be organized as follows:

 1. All files should be contained in a folder called ExampleMod